Expungement Missouri: How to Clear Your Criminal Record

 Pardons are not available until three years following the discharge from a criminal sentence, provided that there are no intervening charges or convictions.
 There also are no specific criteria that govern when the governor will pardon individuals or when the Board of Probation and Parole will recommend a pardon.
 There is no absolute right to a pardon and governors historically have granted pardons very sparingly.

 On the other hand, an expungement is a tool available to anyone who qualifies for it.
-It simply removes criminal records from public view; all records will be destroyed except court records, which will be made confidential and will be available only to the parties absent a court order.
+It simply removes criminal records of offenses violations and infractions from public view; all records will be destroyed except court records, which will be made confidential and will be available only to the parties absent a court order.
 This is beneficial to many people because with a few exceptions, background checks, which many employers require, will not reveal the existence of these records.

 As long as they meet the requisite criteria, individuals can expunge one felony conviction and two misdemeanor convictions during their lifetimes.
-While not all crimes are eligible for expungement, particularly if they are assault and violent crimes or sex crimes, non-Class A felony and misdemeanor conviction are generally eligible for expungement.
+While not all crimes are eligible for expungement, particularly if they are assault and violent crimes or sex crimes, non-Class A felonies and misdemeanor convictions are generally eligible for expungement.

-Individuals must wait three years following the completion of their sentences for misdemeanor convictions, and seven for felonies.
+Individuals must wait three years following the completion of their sentences for misdemeanor convictions, and seven for felony convictions.
 During these waiting periods, individuals cannot be convicted of any other criminal offenses.

 If you have been drinking, use our "Blood Alcohol Content (BAC) Calculator"to estimate your Blood Alcohol Content (BAC) before you drive, but please keep in mind that the information it provides is just an estimate and may not be inaccurate.